danielanthonycollins/riff-review/README.md

 Register form - This form allows the the user to register for an account if they don't already have one.
 If they already have an account, a prompt is displayed underneath the form where they can login.
 When registering for an account, the user must follow the validation requirements, clearly explained underneath each input.
 If they don't, they are told to follow the requirements when they try to register.

 The form includes a confirm password input, and the website compares the two to ensure they are the same before the user is registered.
 If they are not the same, they are told this is the case and that they need to try again.

+This feature helps the user as it allows them to become part of the website and begin creating and reading reviews.

 ![Register](documentation/features/register.png)